-Williams, Charles Holston(born: 1886 - died: 1978)
+Williams, Charles Holston(born: January 25, 1886 - died: January 1, 1978)

 An outstanding student and athlete, Williams was a star baseball player at Hampton.
 He graduated in 1909 and the following year became the physical training director at the school.
-He was co-founder of the Central Intercollegiate Athletic Association (CIAA), and as a coach, he won CIAA championships in football, basketball and wrestling.
-He organized physical education demonstrations with Hampton students and faculty members performing drills, gymnastics and dances for the public.
+He was co-founder of the Central Intercollegiate Athletic Association (CIAA).
+As a coach, he won CIAA championships in football, basketball, and wrestling.
+He organized physical education demonstrations with Hampton students and faculty members, performing drills, gymnastics, and dances for the public.
 He formed the Hampton Creative Dance Group, the first national touring company made up of college students.

 In 1930, Williams attended Harvard University Summer School of Physical Training, earning a master's degree; he studied dance there.
 He later attended the Bennington Summer School of Dance.